ikahssay/Portfolio/Gitlet/README.md

-This class has no fields and hence no associated state: it simply validates arguments and defers the execution to the CapersRepository class.
+This class has no fields and hence no associated state: it simply validates arguments and defers the execution to the Repository class.

 ### Class 2: Repository

-This is where the main logic of our program will live.
+This is where the main logic of the program will live.
 This class will handle all of the actual Gitlet commands by reading/writing from/to the correct file, setting up persistence, and additional error checking.

-It will also be responsible for setting up all persistence within gitlet.
-This includes creating the .gitlet folder as well as the folder and file where we store all Commit objects and the Blobs.
+It will also be responsible for setting up all persistence within Gitlet.
+This includes creating the .gitlet folder as well as the folder and file where all the Commit objects and Blobs are stored.

-This class defers all Commit specific logic to the Commit class: for example, instead of having the Repository class handle Commit serialization and deserialization, we have the Commit class contain the logic for that.
+This class defers all Commit specific logic to the Commit class: for example, instead of having the Repository class handle Commit serialization and deserialization, the Commit class will contain the logic for that.

-#### Fields
+#### Important Fields

 1. Field 1: **static final File CWD = new File(System.getProperty("user.dir"))**

     The Current Working Directory.
 Since it has the package-private access modifier (i.e. no access modifier), other classes in the package may use this field.
-    It is useful for the other File objects we need to use.
+    This is useful for the other File objects used in this project.

 2. Field 2: **static final File GITLET_REPOSITORY_FOLDER = Utils.join(CWD, ".gitlet")**